 Wonderbar is a German expression meaning “wonderful” or “full of wonder”.
-Since I’m German and seek to inspire wonder, creativity and imagination I thought this would be a fitting name.
+Since I’m German and seek to inspire wonder, creativity and imagination, “Wonderbar” seemed like a fitting name.

 Stop thinking about art works as objects, and start thinking about them as triggers for experiences.
 Brian Eno